evmcnb/quartz/content/full/Psoriasis.md

 ---
 Psoriasis is a chronic autoimmune skin disorder characterized by the  buildup of skin cells, resulting in thick, scaly patches.
 It often involves redness, itching, and discomfort.

-Relapsing-remitting course and may have nail and joint involvement [[Inflammatory Arthritis#Psoriatic Arthritis|psoriatic arthritis]]
+Relapsing-remitting course and may have nail and joint involvement [[Full/Inflammatory Arthritis#Psoriatic Arthritis|psoriatic arthritis]]

 ## Causes/Factors